 The way we work has changed - forever.
 Granted, even before the events of 2020, the way businesses operated, employees worked, and leaders led was evolving in response to industry disruptors, globalization, digital innovations, and customer expectations.
 These forces demand agile leaders who are prepared to change direction and tactics at a moment’s notice.
 The speed at which leaders and their teams can do so is defining the winners and losers of this new era.

-New skillsets are needed to manage the changing dynamics of organizations, the way they do business and manage their employees.
+New skillsets are needed to manage the changing dynamics of organizations, the way they do business, and manage their employees.
 Critical aspects of work that previously were not in the job description for leaders, such as culture, inclusion, and employee health (physical and mental) are now regular conversations at the boardroom table and actively sought out.
-These shifts are putting a microscope on organizations in the private and public sector and highlight skill set gaps in management.
+These shifts are putting a microscope on organizations in the private and public sectors and highlight skill set gaps in management.

-In the following guide, you will find a number of topics related to people management today, as well as what skills are needed to effectively manage people and how to develop them.
+In the following guide, you will find a number of topics related to people management today, as well as what leadership skills are needed to effectively manage people and how to develop them.